rocket-pool/RPIPs/RPIPs/RPIP-4.md

 ### Snapshot.org

-Snapshot.org is a web3-native platform for token voting and provides several pre-strategies for accomplishing this, such as 1-to-1 voting and qudratic voting.
+Snapshot.org is a web3-native platform for token voting and provides several pre-strategies for accomplishing this, such as 1-to-1 voting and quadratic voting.
 This platform also provides the capability to create custom voting strategies, which is necessary for Rocket Pool to include staked RPL, for example.
 The Snapshot.org platform is widely used and does not require fees.

 ### RPL Stake and Weight

 RPL is required to be effectively staked for voting to prevent vote-buying by participants unaffiliated with the protocol's operations.

-The algorithm used for calculating power uses a square root and a `0.5` factor for flattening the power contributed by any single node.
+The algorithm used for calculating power uses a square root for flattening the power contributed by any single node.
 This helps prevent large node operators from obtaining dominance over the voting process.

 ### RPL vs rETH Voting